Exact and Approximate Unitary 2-Designs: Constructions and Applications: Approximate construction

 Case 1: For all $k \in \{2,\dots,n\}$, component $k$ of $P_a$ is $\id$.
 In this case, the CNOT gates have no effect, but since $a \neq 1$, component $1$ of $P_a$ is \textit{not} $\id$.
 Therefore, after the previous step, the first component of $P_a$ is uniformly distributed over $X$, $Y$, and $Z$.
 Hence the first component of the channel is $X$ or $Y$ with probability $2/3$.

 Case 2: For some $k \in \{2,\dots,n\}$, component $k$ of $P_a$ is not $\id$.
 With probability $(2/3)(3/4) = 1/2$, component $k$ has $X$ or $Y$ \textit{and} the CNOT gate is present.
 This causes the first component to evolve as follows.
 If it is $X$ or $\id$ then it becomes an equal mixture of $\id$ and $X$.
 Also, if it is $Y$ or $Z$ then it becomes an equal mixture of $Y$ and $Z$.
-In either case, the first component is $X$ or $Y$ with probability $1/2$.